Cholinergic blocking drug: Antinicotinic agents

+Rocuronium: Fewer unwanted effect than suxamethonium;

 Adverse effects

 Drug reactions

 The following are some side effects after taking either antinicotinic or anticholinergic medications.
 They vary from mild to severe and some of these effects depends on the duration of drug usage.

 Cognitive function decline (Confusion, memory loss and difficulty in concentration) paralysis, Tachycardia, Hypotension (Anticholinergics are histamine-inducing, leading to vasodilation during anaphylactic reaction, hence a dropping in blood pressure), constipation, dry mouth, dry eyes, hypohidrosis/ anhidrosis, blurry vision, or Increase in intraocular pressure, increase in the risk of glaucoma.

 Overdose

 Anticholinergic overdose, both antinicotinic and antimuscarinic, can exert toxic effects on both central and peripheral systems.
 The following symptoms could be presented: